 Today's Homeowner looks at dozens of datapoints on solar companies to come up with our data-driven rankings.
 It's not possible for a company to pay for preferential treatment in our rankings.
 We look at the following key factors in determining who should top our list:

-It's imperative that your solar installer has the proper licensing.
-This help guarantee that the work is done properly using current best installation practices.
-If a solar energy system in Utah doesn't connect to the grid, the state exempts its installation from licensing requirements.
-For other jobs, solar contractors must hold license S202, a specialty classification from the Utah Division of Occupational and Professional Licensing.
+It's important to hire a licensed solar installer.
+This ensures that the work is done correctly using the most up-to-date installation methods.
+If a solar energy system in Utah won't hook up to a utility, there are no licensure requirements.
+For other jobs, solar contractors must hold license S202, a specialty certification from the Utah Division of Occupational and Professional Licensing.

-Look at review platforms such as Google Reviews, TrustPilot, and the Better Business Bureau (BBB) to find out what previous customers say about local solar installers.
-Reviews can give you an idea of a company’s reliability and customer service.
-Be cautious of companies with no reviews or with predominantly negative feedback.
+Look at review platforms such as TrustPilot, Google Reviews, and the Better Business Bureau (BBB) to find out what previous customers are saying about local solar providers.
+Reviews can give you an idea of a company’s dependability and customer service.
+Avoid companies lacking reviews or with predominantly negative feedback.

 In Farmington, solar panels cost an average of $3,290 per kilowatt, with an average system size of 5.3 kilowatts.
 The typical Farmington homeowner spends $12,120 on their solar array after federal tax refunds.
-An estimate from a local provider will consider additional information based on your desired system's size, capacity, required preliminary work, and panel type.
+An estimate from a local provider will consider additional information based on your desired system's panel type, size, capacity, and required preliminary work.
 In some cases, homeowners may prefer to lease solar panels to reduce upfront costs.

 Incentive Amount: